When I'm Done Dying (2020)

 Vassilis Kroustallis reviews the Turkish/German/US Istanbul drama, When I'm Done Dying by Nisan Dağ.

-A certain urgency and a certain calmness permeates the representation of a fictional Istanbul slum, called 'Karacinar' in Turkish writer-director's Nisan Dağ sophomore feature (her debut feature Across the Sea appeared in 2015, co-directed with Esra Saydam).
+A certain urgency and a certain calmness permeate the representation of a fictional Istanbul slum, called 'Karacinar' in Turkish writer-director Nisan Dağ's sophomore feature (her debut feature Across the Sea appeared in 2015, co-directed with Esra Saydam).

-Starting her film career from both animation and documentary roots, Nisan Dağ employs both means to showcase a young hip-hop culture in a really impoverished Istanbul neighborhood (with a high-crime rate) and set up the fictional means for at least some of the characters' salvation.
+Starting her film career with both animation and documentary roots, Nisan Dağ employs both to showcase a young hip-hop culture in a very impoverished Istanbul neighborhood (with a high crime rate) and to set up the fictional means for at least some of the characters' salvation.

-When Fehmi meets the 25-year-old dj Devin (Hayal Köseoğlu), he decides to navigate a path less known into the upper-class neighborhood status.
-Dağ mostly states rather than investigates class difference in the film; in the end, it becomes a rehearsed but still fresh story of an addict and his partner -familiar to cinemagoers since Preminger's The Man With the Golden Arm (1957).
+When Fehmi meets the 25-year-old DJ Devin (Hayal Köseoğlu), he decides to take a less-traveled path into the upper-class neighborhood.
+Dağ mostly states rather than investigates class differences in the film; in the end, it becomes a rehearsed yet fresh story of an addict and his partner, familiar to cinemagoers since Preminger's The Man With the Golden Arm (1957).

 Fermi as the central character and his own fragility is the best thing in a film which still wants to investigate the story of a whole neighborhood, but its running time and central story makes it almost impossible; Da Poet's rap and Dhash and Aytug Tunal/Hayki lyrics make up for an edgy youth statement, while cinematography alternates between elevating marvelous Istanbul sunset viewed from a terrace and accompanying its subjects in less serene locations.

-In many ways, the narrative trajectory leaves a lot of space to Fermi to actually both fall and rise up again.
-The animation sequences (by KIM & HIM) on the other hand, add a more intense level of being addicted.
+In many ways, the narrative trajectory leaves ample space for Fermi to both fall and rise again.
+The animation sequences (by KIM & HIM), on the other hand, add a more intense level of addiction.

 CREDITS